krystofhenzl/english-for-designers/index.md

 # Hi, I'm Kryštof

 Hey!
 My name is Kryštof.
-I am a graphic designer, specialized in online/social media/websites but do not get me wrong I can design you some print materials as well if you need ( ❛ ͜ʖ ͡❛).
+I’m a graphic designer specializing in online/social media/websites.
+But don’t get me wrong — I can design you some print materials as well if you need ( ❛ ͜ʖ ͡❛).

-Currently I study at University of Creative Communication in Prague.
-Also I work at agency, called DDB FTW.
-However I am open to any freelance job.
+I currently study at the University of Creative Communication in Prague.
+Also, I work at the agency DDB FTW.
+However, I’m open to any freelance job.
 So check out my projects and hit me up!

 ## About me